Dynamics of a birth-death process based on combinatorial innovation: Simulation

 The deterministic model is implemented as follows:

-Note that this version of the model is a variation of the one given in \cite{kop18} since the summation term has a fixed upper bound.
+Note that this version of the model is a variation of the one given in \cite{kop18}, since the summation term has a fixed upper bound.
 Moreover, the values of $M_t$ can be non-integer by applying the usual extension of the definition of $\binom{x}{i}$ to allow $x$ to take non-integer values (at the cost of losing the combinatorial meaning of this term).

-A stochastic version of the model\footnote{Similar to, but not exactly identical to the pure-birth CF model due to the use of discrete time and the upper bound value $K$.} can be implemented as follows: \begin{enumerate} \item Start with an initial number of items $M_0$ at $t=0$. \item For $i=1,\ldots,K$, calculate the expected number of new items resulting from a combination of $i$ `parents', as $s_i = P \times \alpha^i \times \binom{M_t}{i}$. \item For $i=1,\ldots,K$, draw a random number $r_i$ from a Poisson distribution with mean $s_i$.
+A stochastic version of the model\footnote{Similar to, but not exactly identical to the pure-birth CF model due to the use of discrete time and the upper bound value $K$.} is implemented as follows: \begin{enumerate} \item Start with an initial number of items $M_0$ at $t=0$. \item Draw a random number $u$ from a Poisson distribution with mean $\mu M_t$.
+Set $M_t = M_t - u$. \item For $i=1,\ldots,K$, calculate the expected number of new items resulting from a combination of $i$ `parents', as $s_i = P \times \alpha^i \times \binom{M_t}{i}$. \item For $i=1,\ldots,K$, draw a random number $r_i$ from a Poisson distribution with mean $s_i$.
 This gives the actual number of new items $r_i$ resulting from a combination of $i$ parents. \item Set $M_{t+1} = M_t + \sum_{i=1}^K r_i$. \item Set $t = t+1$. \item If $M_t < {\bf M}$, go to Step 2. \end{enumerate}

+There are two reasons why we have implemented the model as a discrete-time process rather than a continuous-time one.
+First, computationally it is much faster to execute, while statistically it provides the same results.
+And second, it is easier to keep track of which goods produce which new goods.
+This allows us to study other properties of the model, such as descent distributions.
+We show some preliminary results on this below.

-As in the numerical example above, we used $M_0=10$, $P=1.0$, $\alpha=0.01$, and ${\bf M}=5000$.
-We then ran the deterministic model once and the stochastic model 10 times.
-The results are presented in Figure \ref{fig1}.
+First, we evaluate the results of Theorem \ref{mainthm} by running both the deterministic and the stochastic simulation models without extinction, i.e., with $\mu=0$.
+As in the numerical example above, we use $M_0=10$, $P=1.0$, and $\alpha=0.01$, and run the simulations until a number of goods ${\bf M}=5000$ has been reached.
+We ran the deterministic model once and the stochastic model 10 times.
+The results are presented in Fig. \ref{fig1} (left).

-The solid black curve results from the deterministic simulation model; the dashed black curves represent the different runs from the stochastic simulation model.
+The solid black curve results from the deterministic simulation model, while the dashed black curves represent the different runs from the stochastic simulation model.
 The solid red line is the theoretically calculated value for the mean time to infinity $\EE[T]=241.73$.
 The dashed red lines represent plus or minus two standard deviations, where the theoretically calculated standard deviation $\sigma=12.26$.